Our True Colors

 Join the conversation — Send a Text Message!

-In this conversation, Shawna Gann and Rachel explore the complexities of racial identity, particularly focusing on the experiences of biracial individuals.
+In this episode, Shawna Gann introduces co-host Rachel Sadler, and together they explore the complexities of racial identity, particularly focusing on the experiences of biracial individuals.
 They discuss the fluidity of identity, the impact of family dynamics on self-identification, and the societal constructs surrounding race and gender.
 The conversation also gets into the privileges associated with racial ambiguity, the challenges faced in workplace settings, and the increasing recognition of multiracial identities in America.
 Ultimately, they emphasize the importance of community and the need for critical discussions about identity and privilege.

 Other stuff to check out: